GlitchyByte/tanuki/README.md

 ```

 Just pay attention when a directory is either `relative to config file` or `relative to projectDir`.
-And remove the comments.
-Json doesn't allow comments.
-They are just explanatory in this document.
+And remove the comments, json doesn't allow comments, they are just explanatory in this document.